 - Cases of repeated unsuccessful IVF cycles involving poor egg/embryo quality.

-- Cases where a woman is at risk of transmitting chromosomal or genetic disorders to her offspring.
+- Cases where a patient is at risk of transmitting chromosomal or genetic disorders to their offspring.

 - Cases of severe endometriosis where egg quality is likely to be affected.

 Donor eggs can be obtained from a known donor which usually involves an informed friend or relative.
-While anonymous egg donation does occur, Canadian law prohibits payment to an individual for donating her eggs.
+While anonymous egg donation does occur, Canadian law prohibits payment to an individual for donating their eggs.
 As such, these cases of truly altruistic egg donation are uncommon.
 Since many other countries do allow payment to egg donors and it is now possible to freeze eggs successfully, various donor egg banks have been established in the United States and other countries.
-The use of donor eggs has become much more common by women and couples (especially in women over age 40).
-The very high success rates with using these frozen eggs have allowed many women embarking on this treatment to fulfill their dream of having a child.
+The use of donor eggs has become much more common by patients (especially in women over age 40).
+The very high success rates with using these frozen eggs have allowed many patients embarking on this treatment to fulfill their dream of having a child.

-When donor eggs are used, the process is very similar to the IVF process except that the embryos which are generated are placed into the uterus of the recipient woman rather than the donor woman.
-The donated eggs (fresh from an egg retrieval or frozen from an egg bank) will be fertilized with sperm from the recipient’s male partner or using donor sperm (in the case of severe male factor, single women, lesbian women).
-Success of this process is largely dependent on the age of the woman who donates the eggs.
-The younger this woman is and the healthier her ovaries, the greater the success for establishing a pregnancy.
+When donor eggs are used, the process is very similar to the IVF process except that the embryos which are generated are placed into the uterus of the recipient rather than the donor.
+The donated eggs (fresh from an egg retrieval or frozen from an egg bank) will be fertilized with sperm.
+Success of this process is largely dependent on the age of the egg donor.
+The younger and the healthier ovaries, the greater the success for establishing a pregnancy.
 In the ideal situation, pregnancy rates may be as high as 70%.
-Couples or individuals who desire this treatment are required to undergo extensive counselling and legal advice.
+Patients who desire this treatment are required to undergo extensive counselling and legal advice.
 When the eggs are donated from a friend or relative, they also undergo counselling.

 When patients have chosen to use donated eggs from a friend or relative (known donor eggs), the egg donor undergoes the ovarian stimulation as part of the IVF process.
 All components and optional technologies are identical to those utilized for patients using their own eggs.
-The donor then has the eggs retrieved from her body and they are fertilized with the sperm that the recipient has chosen (her partner or donated sperm).
+The donor then has the eggs retrieved from their body and they are fertilized with the sperm that the recipient has chosen.
 The resulting embryos are either frozen or one is placed in the uterus of the recipient.
-Preparation of her uterus is usually the same whether the embryo is transferred “fresh” or after freezing.
+Preparation of the uterus is usually the same whether the embryo is transferred “fresh” or after freezing.
 If a fresh embryo transfer is desired, the donor and recipient cycles require synchronization.
 The team at RCC Fertility has extensive experience in managing these types of cycles and will be happy to discuss the benefits and challenges associated with you should you be interested in choosing this option.

 Anonymous Frozen Donor “Egg Banks”